abuhurraira/Blog-Platform/README.md

 # Blog Platform

 A modern full-stack blog platform built with React, Flask, and PostgreSQL.
-Features user authentication, blog management, and a responsive UI.
+Features user authentication, blog management, and a responsive UI with comprehensive testing.

 ## 🚀 Quick Start

 ### Prerequisites
 - Docker and Docker Compose
+- Git

 ### Run the App
 ```bash